allyn8444/Cyb-Org-Website/README.md

 To deploy this project locally, follow these steps:

-1. Clone the repository to your local machine: `git clone https://github.com/ReemanS/cyb-org-website.git`
+1. Clone the repository to your local machine: `git clone https://github.com/allyn8444/Cyb-Org-Website.git`

-2. Navigate to the project directory: `cd cyb-org-website`
+2. Navigate to the project directory: `cd Cyb-Org-Website`

 3. Install the dependencies: `npm install`